Stabilized material point methods for coupled large deformation and fluid flow in porous materials: Material point method discretization

 where $\beta$ and $\gamma$ are time integration parameters controlling the accuracy and stability of the integration algorithm.
 The Newmark algorithms are unconditionally stable for $2\beta\geq\gamma\geq0.5$, and here we choose $\beta=0.3025$ and $\gamma=0.6$.

-For the quasi-static formulation, it suffices to discretize $\tensor{v}^{h}$ in time.
-For this we use the implicit Euler method, which is first-order accurate and unconditionally stable.
-Then $\tensor{v}^{h}$ in Eq.~\eqref{eq:residual-mass} is replaced with
+For the quasi-static formulation, it suffices to discretize $\diver\tensor{v}^{h}$ in time.
+In a quasi-static problem where the configuration may significantly change from time $t_{n}$ to $t_{n+1}$, the spatial divergence operator may also considerably evolve during the time step.
+For this reason, it would be more accurate to replace $\diver\tensor{v}^{h}$ with $\dot{J}/J$, as done in Choo~\cite{Choo2018d} for an updated Lagrangian formulation for large-deformation poromechanics.
+Therefore, using the implicit Euler method which is first-order accurate and unconditionally stable, we replace $\tensor{v}^{h}$ in Eq.~\eqref{eq:residual-mass} with

 Inserting these time-discretized variables into Eqs.~\eqref{eq:residual-momentum} and~\eqref{eq:residual-mass}, we obtain the fully-discrete variational equations.
 The discrete equations have two unknown vectors, namely the nodal displacement vector, $\tensor{U}$, and the nodal pore pressure vector, $\tensor{P}$, for both dynamic and quasi-static formulations.